klimbeta/klimbeta/docs/guide/Who/Gym.md

 #### Staff Training Cost

 Give Potential Setters a way to increase their theoretical understanding of Climbing.
-- Gives routesetters a resource which list all the moves, route and environments that they can set
+- Gives routesetters a resource which list all the moves, <route>Route</route> and environments that they can set

 Nonclimber spectators since visual appeal